Seasonal Itinerary

 Wildflowers Trail Called Hite Cove:

 About 10 miles downstream from the Merced River Wild and Scenic Area Day Use lot you will cross the South Fork of the Merced and park across from the old Trading Post Log Cabin.
 Walk a bit up the little road for the trailhead.
 Stunning wildflowers throughout spring.
-About 5 hours round trip, the terminus has mine remnants and once was the Ahwahnee Tribe’s wintering location.
+About 5 hours round trip, the terminus has mine remnants and once was the Ahwahnee Tribe’s wintering location. ** Now closed for fire season.

 Mariposa Old Gold Town & Museums:

 Shop along the old 1850’s era block and see the Old Jail and the oldest operating western Courthouse.
 The Mariposa History Museum takes you back to the Gold Rush, whereas the California State Gem and Mineral Museum at the Mariposa Fairgrounds shows what was dug up here and the rest of California.
-Goings on around weekends at the bars and saloons in town, too
+Goings on around weekends at the bars and saloons in town, too.

 TIOGA PASS ROAD AND TUOLUMNE MEADOWS: